masa002/RealtimeTranslator/README.md

 Config
 ========
 - Softalk language settings.
-Start Softalk.exe in the Softalk file to set it up.
+Start Softalk.exe in the softalk file to set it up.
 ![Softalk](./img/softalk.png)